dhutapratama/docs/homestead.md

 <a name="adding-additional-sites"></a>
 ### Adding Additional Sites

-Once your Homestead environment is provisioned and running, you may want to add additional Nginx sites for your other Laravel projects.
-You can run as many Laravel projects as you wish on a single Homestead environment.
+Once your Homestead environment is provisioned and running, you may want to add additional Nginx sites for your other Lets projects.
+You can run as many Lets projects as you wish on a single Homestead environment.
 To add an additional site, add the site to your `Homestead.yaml` file.

 ```yaml
 sites: